jsmall16/Small-Python-Portfolio/README.md

 ![CoffeeShop](StreamlitAppFinal/Images/Coffeeshop.jpg)

 **TLDR:** City Sips is an interactive Streamlit app built for coffee shop owners or coffee enthusiasts!
 The app blends data visualization and machine learning to uncover consumer trends across three different New York store locations.
-However, these findings are relevant and applicable to many NYC natives!
+While the data comes from three specific New York locations, the insights are broadly relevant to coffee lovers and business owners across the city

 **Description:** New York City is one of the busiest plaes in the world, making coffee a necessity for anyone living or working there!
 So many coffee shops exist across Manhattan, but the question remains if they are truly optimizing their business strategies.
 City Sips uses a dataset to draw real-world insights about NYC coffee consumption patterns.
 By using the sidebar navigation, users can apply their own filters to a variety of visaulziations, offering personalized insights on consumer and product trends.
 Further, by exploring the page with the linear regression machine learning mode, users can see what are the most important predictors for maximizing sales.
 Whether business owners or enthusiasts want to understand which products perform the best, when to restock inventory, or what neighborhoods generate the most traffic, the app offers a platform for brewing more strategic decisions.